Where to Volunteer in Fort WorthUpdated January 14, 2021, Published October 16, 2017 by Dr. Kirby

 We’re grateful for the work these and other community organizations in Fort Worth do each and every day.
 If we all continue to find ways to give back to our most vulnerable populations, we can change the world one kind act at a time.

-Through 10/31/17, we’re donating 10% of proceeds from our popular new non-surgical treatment, CoolSculpting®, to United Way of Greater Houston to provide relief support to victims of Hurricane Harvey.
-Call 817-292-4200 or contact us for more information.
+Through 10/31/17, we’re donating 10% of proceeds from our popular new non-surgical treatment, CoolSculpting®, to United Way of Greater Houston to provide relief support to victims of Hurricane Harvey call or TEXT (817) 292-4200 or contact us for more information.

 What are your ideas for giving back during the holidays?
 Let us know in the comment section.